 Department Head and Virginia and Lloyd W. Rittenhouse Professor, Economics

-Dr. Ghosal is the Head of the Department of Economics, and the Virginia and Lloyd W. Rittenhouse ’35 Professor of Humanities and Social Sciences.
+Dr. Ghosal is Professor, the Head of the Department of Economics, and the Virginia and Lloyd W. Rittenhouse Professor of Humanities and Social Sciences.
 Professor Ghosal's current research and policy interests include: (1) biopharmaceuticals markets focusing on innovation, pricing and FDA regulations; (2) antitrust laws and enforcement; (3) Big Data, Artificial Intelligence and competition law and economics; (4) firm strategy related to innovation, M&As, and pricing; and (5) firms' decision-making under uncertainty.
 The courses he currently teaches include: (1) Economics of Biotechnology and Medical Innovations; and (2) Economics of Regulations and Firm Strategy.

-Prior to joining Rensselaer in 2016, he was the Richard and Mary Inman Research Professor at the School of Economics at Georgia Institute of Technology.
+Before joining Rensselaer in 2016, he was the Richard and Mary Inman Research Professor at the School of Economics at Georgia Institute of Technology.
 He was also the Director of the MS and PhD. programs.
-Prior to his position at Georgia Tech., he was an Economist at the Economic Analysis Group of the Antitrust Division, U.S. Department of Justice, where he worked on mergers and acquisitions, horizontal and vertical market power, tying agreements, joint ventures, regulatory reform, and innovation and efficiency.
+Prior to his position at Georgia Tech., he was an Economist at the Economic Analysis Group of the Antitrust Division, U.S. Department of Justice (1998-2001).
+In this position, he worked on mergers and acquisitions, horizontal and vertical market power, tying agreements, joint ventures, regulatory reform, and innovation and efficiency.
 Some of the markets he investigated include electricity, nuclear fuel, natural gas, coal, information technology, radio broadcasting, oilfield drilling services, and postal.

-Professor Ghosal has published two edited books The Political Economy of Antitrust (Elsevier, 2007) and Reforming Rules and Regulations: Laws, Institutions and Implementation (MIT Press, 2010).
-He has published in peer-reviewed journals in Economics, Management, and Law & Economics, including: Review of Economics and Statistics; Journal of Law and Economics; Journal of Industrial Economics; International Journal of Industrial Organization; Research Policy; Small Business Economics, Managerial and Decision Economics, Business Strategy and the Environment, Journal of Competition Law & Economics, Review of Industrial Organization, and Review of Law & Economics; Journal of Economics and Business; Illinois Law Review; China Economic Review; and Harvard Public Health Review.
-His research has also been published as book chapters by publishers such as MIT Press, Stanford University Press, Elsevier Science, Edgar Elgar, Routledge and Springer.
+Professor Ghosal has published two edited books: The Political Economy of Antitrust (Elsevier, 2007); and Reforming Rules and Regulations: Laws, Institutions and Implementation (MIT Press, 2010).
+He has published in peer-reviewed journals in Economics, Management, and Law & Economics, including: Review of Economics and Statistics; Journal of Law and Economics; Journal of Industrial Economics; International Journal of Industrial Organization; Research Policy; Small Business Economics; Managerial and Decision Economics; Business Strategy and the Environment; Journal of Competition Law & Economics; Review of Industrial Organization; Review of Law & Economics; Journal of Economics and Business; Illinois Law Review; China Economic Review; and Harvard Public Health Review.
+His research has also been published as book chapters by publishers such as: MIT Press; Stanford University Press; Elsevier Science; Edgar Elgar; Routledge and Springer.
 Dr Ghosal is a member of the Editorial Boards of the journals: Review of Industrial Organization; Southern Economic Journal; Business Strategy and the Environment; Journal of Industry, Competition and Trade; and Business Strategy and Development.

-Ph.D., Economics, Warrington College of Business, University of Florida, Gainesville, 1988
+Ph.D., Economics, Warrington College of Business, University of Florida.

-MA, Economics, Delhi School of Economics, Delhi, India, 1983
+M.A., Economics, Delhi School of Economics, Delhi, India.